bit2424/training_kubernetes/03_health_checks/README.md

 kubectl get pod liveness-app
 ```

-** Point:  ** How can we check the status of the containers health checks?
+**Challenge Point:** How can we check the status of the containers health checks?

 ## Readiness probe